php/policies/feature-proposals.rst

 described in the "Required Majority" section below.

-To allow for timezone differences, outside commitments by RFC authors, and other deadlines, the cutoff timestamp to start a vote has a grace period of 8 hours in either direction.
+To allow for timezone differences, outside commitments by RFC authors, and other deadlines, the cutoff timestamp for the cooldown period or to start a vote has a grace period of 8 hours in either direction.
+For example, the following scenarios are allowed, but discouraged.

-That is, starting a vote 45 hours after the Intent to Vote has been posted is discouraged, but allowed.
-Similarly, starting the vote 7 days and 3 hours after the Intent to Vote was posted is discouraged, but allowed.
+- Starting a vote 45 hours after the Intent to Vote has been posted.
+- Starting the vote 7 days and 3 hours after the Intent to Vote was posted.
+- Starting the vote 6 days and 20 hours after a Minor change cooldown period started.

 Voting procedure
 ================